singh-manish/trading-singleleg/README.md

 ## Contact

 Post bugs and issues on [github].
-Send other comments to Manish Singh: mksingh at hotmail dotcom or [@singh-manish]
+Send other comments to Manish Singh: mksingh at hotmail dotcom